digst/POC-for-Semantisk-GraphQL/README.md

 }
 ```

-with the following query and response.
+with the following query and response:

 **Query**